bharadwaj-raju/qOverview/README.md

     $ sudo ./install.sh

-## How to Use
+## How to Setup & Use

+### Initial Setup

-1. Set the `qoverview-config-server` command to run on startup
+1. Set the `qoverview-config-server` command to run on startup.

+2. Run the command `qoverview-config-server >/dev/null 2>&1 & disown` in a terminal.

+3. Add items to the dock using the file `~/.config/qoverview.yaml`.
+See [Settings](#settings).

-2. You can put the `qoverview` command on a shortcut key, and/or a screen corner.
+4. You can now put the `qoverview` command on a shortcut key, and/or a screen corner.

 See your desktop's settings tool for these, or (for binding to a screen corner), use the Brightside program.

+### Use

+Press said shortcut key/screen corner and see!

 **NOTE**: In qOverview, middle mouse button click on a window will *close* it.
 This can be disabled, see [settings](#settings)